 Course Site Availability

-NOTE: The course site activation status overrides the start and end dates.
-That is, if the Start Date and End Date are set correctly but the course is set to ‘Inactive‘, the course is not accessible to students.
+NOTE: Course Site Activation Status overrides Course Availability Dates.
+That is, if the Start Date and End Date are set correctly but the course is set to Inactive, the course is not accessible to students.

-> Changing Your Course Site Activation Status
+Changing Course Site Activation Status

 1. In Brightspace, locate the course you want to activate or deactivate.